CDCgov/cfa-genomic-lag-effect/docs/pipeline.md

 Note that all python scripts have settings configurable via `pipeline/config.json`, including to define the grid of true parameter values.
 Inputs are teal, pipeline scripts blue, results orange, and all other elements are intermediate inputs/outputs.

+Note that not all simulations have identical amounts of data.
+Samples for the coalescent process are taken over a [specified number of weeks](#configurable-settings) before the forecast date.
+Sample lag means that many of these, and in particular the more recent samples, will not be available.
+That is, the effect of delay is to _remove_ rather than _shift_ sampling times, and the specified number of samples is not the number of _sequences_ available on the forecast date.
+As lags are sampled randomly, a simulation with a lag scaling factor $> 0$ will have a smaller number of sequences available.

 ```mermaid

 flowchart TB